b0shy/AI-Content-Summarization/README.md

-# 🧠 AI Content Summarization
+# 🧠 AI Content Summarization - By: Bashar Shabani

 AI Content Summarization is a Node.js REST API that uses Microsoft Azure’s AI Language service to generate extractive summaries from long-form text or web pages.
 It features analytics logging, live Swagger documentation, and full deployment with PM2 on DigitalOcean.